Lecture 13: Monoids

 mconcat :: Monoid a => [a] -> a

-combines a list of Monoid
+combines a list of Monoids.
+For example:

 > getFirst . mconcat . map First $ [Just 1, Just 2]